Code-Institute-Submissions/ShoeShine/README.md

 - Designed with HTML5, CSS3 and Bootstrap.
 - Packages Section - allows users to compare packages to decide what package is best for them.
 - Testimonials Section - allows users to go to the testimonial section directly on a different page, which will let users see previous users experience.
-- Contact Form - allows users to put there information about them and their shoes, to understand what they need from the service.
+- Contact Form - allows users to put their information about them and their shoes, to understand what they need from the service.

 ### Features Left to Implement